 When an organization decides to put Edthena to work in its classrooms, it’s usually part of some broader initiative—an investment in teacher professional development.
 A lot of times, no small amount of time and energy is devoted to the process of helping teachers critically reflect on their own practice—all toward the end of achieving better student outcomes through implementing change in the classroom.

 The Edthena video reflection and coaching process generates rich data about the kind and amount of learning that is happening through it—data like comment stats, professional skill proficiency, and next-step goal tracking.
 Together, all of these data make it easy for teachers and their coaches to get a sense of what’s working and what’s not, and implement changes accordingly.

-Of course, when teachers records their own teaching, they put themselves in a vulnerable position.
+Of course, when teachers record their own teaching, they put themselves in a vulnerable position.
 There’s nowhere to hide when the camera is on.
 To keep Edthena a safe space for teachers to be vulnerable—to show flaws and to ask for help—we set clear parameters around who can and can’t access their footage.

 No one can see a video without being a known member of the group.
 It doesn’t matter if you’re a district administrator, department chair, or dean of a college program, you still need to be a member of a group in Edthena to access its videos and surrounding discussion.

-But still, for all kinds of decision makers, it’s important to know what’s happening in their organizations—to be able to spot trends and understand the ROI of allocating their resources into a coaching process.
-At Edthena, we needed a way to give them that kind of high level data, all without revealing any private information that hadn’t been explicitly shared with them.
+But still, for all kinds of decision-makers, it’s important to know what’s happening in their organizations—to be able to spot trends and understand the ROI of allocating their resources into a coaching process.
+At Edthena, we needed a way to give them that kind of high-level data, all without revealing any private information that hadn’t been explicitly shared with them.

 Enter: the Organization Stats dashboard.